joric/mitosis-hardware/README.md

 * hanya - files taken from [here](https://github.com/hanya/mitosis-hardware/tree/kicad) (with a working net)
 * interphase - files taken from [here](https://github.com/Durburz/interphase) (with more keys)

-I actually recommed hanya's project, it seems more accurate.
+I actually recommend hanya's project, it seems more accurate.

 Converting
 ----------